 - Frequently check on security cameras and get them fixed if need be.

-- Fire extinguishers should be serviced on a timely basis.
+- Service fire extinguishers on a timely basis.

 - Lubricate all heavy equipment to prevent any accidental breakdowns.